system76/docs/_articles/switch.md

 ### Cloud Storage

-[Dropbox](https://www.dropbox.com) and [Mega.nz](https://mega.nz) currently have desktop integrations for Ubuntu, while [Google Drive](https://www.google.com/drive/) and [Box.com](https://www.box.com) currently do not.
+[Dropbox](https://www.dropbox.com) and [Mega.nz](https://mega.nz) currently have desktop integrations for Ubuntu, while [Google Drive](https://www.google.com/drive/) and [Box.com](https://www.box.com) do not.
 All four major cloud storage solutions can be accessed from a web browser in Ubuntu.

 ![apple-cloud](/images/switch/apple-cloud.png)